CONTESTATION AND REPRESENTATION: New Forms of Religious Authority in Disruptive Indonesia

 Creative Commons License

-Epistemé: Jurnal Pengembangan Ilmu Keislaman is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Epistemé: Jurnal Pengembangan Ilmu Keislaman is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.